leanprover-community/lean/doc/widget_server.md

 The attributes field of `WidgetElement` takes the form of a JSON object of keys and values.
 Either both the key and value are a string, or a special case is `"style"`, whose value is a JSON object of string key/value pairs.
 Events attached to the element are placed in their own `e` field.

 Note: the keys of attributes and styles follow the React convention; for example `"textAlign"` and `"onClick"` instead of `"text-align"` and `"on-click"`.
 Additionally, `"className"` is used instead of `"class"`.
 So if you are not implementing with React, you will need to convert all of these keynames back to their HTML-native forms.

 #### `WidgetElement` Tooltips

-Widgets provide special support for 'tooltips' which are pieces of html that appear in 'popovers'.
+Widgets provide special support for 'tooltips' which are pieces of HTML that appear in 'popovers'.
 If the `tt` property is set on a `WidgetElement` then the `WidgetHTML` value of `tt` should be rendered in a popover-like element (always, not only when the user hovers their cursor over the element).
-In the vscode implementation, this is implemented with the popper.js library, where the given WidgetElement is wrapped in an additional `<div/>` also containing the tooltip content.
-See the [vscode implementation](https://github.com/leanprover/vscode-lean/blob/master/infoview/widget.tsx) for more details.
+In the VS Code implementation, this is implemented with the [`popper.js`](https://popper.js.org/) library, where the given WidgetElement is wrapped in an additional `<div/>` also containing the tooltip content.
+See the [VS Code implementation](https://github.com/leanprover/vscode-lean/blob/master/infoview/widget.tsx) for more details.

 ### Rendering `WidgetComponent`, `null` and `string`

-A `WidgetHTML` with value `null` should return an empty html object (in React you can do this by returning `null` or `false`).
+A `WidgetHTML` with value `null` should return an empty HTML object (in React you can do this by returning `null` or `false`).
 If the `WidgetHTML` is a string, then return that string.

 A `WidgetComponent` only has one child called `c`.
 To render a component, simply render all of the child elements and then return them as a list.